If you’re a student, you’ve probably heard of Notion.

-But for now, let’s start with the basics.
+But for now, let’s start with the basics of Notion.
 If you’re ready to take the first step in organizing your entire life with Notion, let’s get into the post!

 What is Notion?